HMO LANDLORD GUIDE

 Consumer unit with RCBOs£800 – £1,500 eachPer board.
 A five-bedroom HMO may need two or three.
 RCBO boards give per-circuit discrimination.

-Grade D, LD2 fire alarm£500 – £1,500All detectors, sounders, wiring and commissioning.
+Grade D1, LD2 fire alarm£500 – £1,500All detectors, sounders, wiring and commissioning.
 A Grade A central-panel system runs £2,000 – £6,000+.

 Emergency lighting£600 – £2,000Hallways, landings, stairwell and final exit — supply, fixing and commissioning of non-maintained luminaires.

-Full rewire (worst case)£8,000 – £20,000Properties on rubber, cloth-covered or aluminium wiring with fundamental installation deficiencies.
+Full rewire — worst case£8,000 – £20,000Properties on rubber, cloth-covered or aluminium wiring with fundamental installation deficiencies.

 For Electricians: HMO Inspection and Compliance Work

-Complete HMO EICRs On Site
+Complete HMO EICRs on site

 Use the Elec-Mate EICR app to document large HMO installations circuit by circuit on your phone.
-AI board scanning speeds up consumer unit inspection, and the full schedule of test results can be completed on site.
-Send the PDF to the landlord before you leave the property.
+AI board scanning speeds up consumer unit inspection, and the full schedule of test results can be completed on site — send the PDF to the landlord before you leave the property.

 Frequently Asked Questions About HMO Electrical Requirements